-In this study, we concentrate on the second quarter of 2020 for reasons elaborated upon in the first chapter of this doctoral dissertation.
-During this tumultuous period, the Israeli CBS conducted three iterations of this specialized survey (waves 3 to 6).
-The third wave took place in mid-April 2020, representing the peak of the crisis, characterized by heightened restrictions and considerable uncertainty.
-In contrast, the sixth wave occurred in June 2020, a period marked by reduced restrictions following the reopening of most businesses together with the educational institutes at the beginning of the month.
-We used the Firms' reports from these distinct periods and economic situations facilitated the development of a methodology for identifying companies with pre-pandemic WFH feasibility.
+This study concentrates on the second quarter of 2020 because it was then that the social and movement restrictions were the most severe.
+During this tumultuous period, the CBS conducted three iterations of its specialized survey (Waves 3–6).
+The third wave took place in mid-April 2020, representing the peak of the crisis, a time marked by heightened restrictions and considerable uncertainty.
+In contrast, the sixth wave occurred in June 2020, a period marked by reduced restrictions after most businesses and schools were reopened sat the beginning of the month.
+I used firms’ reports from these distinct periods and data on economic situations to facilitate the development of a methodology for identifying companies with pre-pandemic WFH feasibility.

-The fluctuations during the second quarter of 2020-Estimates from the Survey of businesses' situation
+Fluctuations during the second quarter of 2020—estimates from the CBS Survey of Businesses in Israel during the coronavirus crisis

-In this section, I will describe the official estimates derived from the Central Bureau of Statistics (CBS) business survey for various periods within the second quarter of 2020.
-While April 2020 is regarded as the worst economic month in the recent decades, June 2020 was characterized by heightened economic activity and minimal governmental restrictions on economic operations and social gatherings.
+This section describes the official estimates derived from the CBS business survey for various periods within the second quarter of 2020.
+While April 2020 is considered the worst economic month in the recent decades, June 2020 saw increased economic activity and minimal government restrictions on economic operations and social gatherings.

-Diagram 2-comparison of monthly indices April 2020 VS June 2020
+Figure 2.
+Comparison of monthly indices, April 2020 vs. June 2020

-Diagram 2 present the substantial difference between the economic situation during the different months in the second quarter, we can see that while the revenue index for all the business sector show 25% decrease in April (compared to average index for 2019) the same index show increase of 5% which indicates possible release of accumulated demand from the lockdown.
+Figure 2 presents the significant variation in the economic climate across different months of the second quarter.
+It reveals a 25% decrease for the wider business sector in April compared to the average index for 2019.
+Notably, the same index indicates a 5% increase, possibly reflecting the release of pent-up demand during the lockdown.

-April was also characterized with the lowest level for the number of vacancies and for the Central Bank composite index.
+April was also characterized by the lowest level for the number of vacancies and the lowest Bank of Israel’s composite index.

-Diagrams 3 and 4 illustrate the proportion of firms permitting WFH and the percentage of employees working remotely during the first lockdown (April) compared to June.
-We can see that the share of firms from the services and from the finance sectors experience a sharp decline of more than 80%.
-The marked decline in WFH practices in June suggests that numerous companies opted to refrain from utilizing WFH when not mandated by governmental restrictions.
+Figures 3 and 4 show the percentage of firms permitting WFH and the percentage of employees working remotely during the first lockdown (April) relative to June.
+It is evident that more than 80% of firms in the service and finance sectors suffered sharp declines.
+The pronounced contraction of WFH practice in June suggests that many companies opted to abstain from utilizing WFH measures when not required by government restrictions.

-The panel design of the survey sample and the significant disparity between these periods allow us to distinguish between firms compelled to adopt WFH due to governmental restrictions, despite lacking technological capacity and experience in the practice, and those with pre-pandemic WFH feasibility.
+The panel design of the survey sample and the pronounced disparity between these periods enabled me to differentiate between firms compelled to adopt WFH practices due to government restrictions, despite a lack of technological capacity and experience with them, and those with pre-existing WFH capabilities feasibility prior to the pandemic.

-We assume that firms without pre-pandemic WFH feasibility experienced diminished productivity during the first lockdown and opted to forgo this practice in June 2020 when there were no government restrictions for on-site work.
+The hypothesis is that firms without pre-pandemic WFH capabilities experienced reduced productivity during the first lockdown and opted to forgo this practice in June 2020 government restrictions on on-site work were lifted.

-Diagram 3-share of firms that employ remotely by industry April VS June
+Figure 3.
+Share of firms that employed remote work by industry, April vs. June

-Diagram 4-WFH employment share by industry April VS June
+Figure 4.
+WFH employment rate by industry, April vs. June

-The significant drop in the percentage of work-from-home (WFH) employment among the surveyed population suggests that a considerable portion of businesses experience lower productivity with WFH practices.
-However, when examining the high-tech industry, which has a higher digital intensity, the decline is less severe compared to other industries.
-This supports our hypothesis that there is a relationship between WFH productivity and the effectiveness of information and communications technology (ICT) systems.
+The significant decrease in the percentage of WFH employment among the surveyed population suggests that a substantial number of businesses experienced reduced productivity when implementing WFH practices.
+The high-tech industry, however, which has higher digital intensity, experienced a less drastic decline than did other industries.
+This supports our hypothesis WFH productivity is related to the effectiveness of information and communications technology (ICT) systems.